 - City or county records

 - Law enforcement and court records

-- You are a survivor of domestic violence, sexual assault, stalking, human trafficking or rape.
+- Survivors of domestic violence, sexual assault, stalking, human trafficking, rape or other crimes.

 - Victims of crime who have recently relocated or are planning to relocate because they fear future harm.

 - Individuals who understand that Safe at Home is one piece of a comprehensive safety plan.